 - 1) No change to the Market Rules regarding the definition of Ancillary Services is recommended at this time.
-However, a watching brief on DSM technologies capable of providing Load Following, such as smart metering, is recommended.
+However, a watching brief on Demand Side Management (DSM) technologies capable of providing Load Following, such as smart metering, is recommended.
 Existing definitions effectively cover all Ancillary Services for the WEM as it exists today. - 2) No change to the Market Rules in the determination of Load Following is recommended at this time.
-The existing determination criteria can adequately respond to changes in the market. - 3) The Market Rules on the determination of Spinning Reserve be revisited to reflect "performance based" criteria as in the Technical Rules.
-Although the current determination is the economically optimal and lowest technically acceptable volume of spinning reserve, this change will allow the determination of Spinning Reserve to be optimised as generation parameters on the WEM change.
+The existing determination criteria can adequately respond to changes in the market. - 3) The Market Rules on the determination of Spinning Reserve should be revisited to reflect "performance based" criteria as in the Technical Rules.
+Although the current determination is economically optimal with the lowest technically acceptable volume of spinning reserve, this change will allow the determination of Spinning Reserve to be optimised as generation parameters on the WEM change.